 What is a Forex Broker?

-Retail forex brokers are financial institutions that act as an intermediary between individual trader clients and the forex market.
-These forex brokers have an online presence in the form of an official website, and they target smaller traders who wish to operate in the forex market on a margin basis.
+Retail forex brokers are financial institutions that act as an intermediary between individual trader clients and the foreign exchange market.
+These FX platforms have an online presence in the form of an official website and they target smaller traders who wish to operate in currency trading on a margin basis.

 Online forex brokers generally allow traders to execute forex deals largely using their supported electronic trading platforms.
 In addition to offering their own proprietary trading software, many online forex brokers support popular 3rd party forex trading platforms like MetaTrader 4 and 5 (MT4/5) from MetaQuotes.

 Some forex brokers also offer very useful educational information for beginners you can use to increase your knowledge about trading.
 They might also provide access to expert forex market analysis and financial news feeds to help you make better trading decisions.

 If you choose a forex broker that uses automation, you can try trading bots.
 These bots are AI-enabled programs that use prevailing information to trade on your behalf, and each bot uses a specific trading plan that is designed to help increase your earnings.
 However, trading bots are not perfect.
 You must do your research, set a budget and monitor your account for the best results.

 Why Trade Forex